jahio/app-server-arena/readme.md

 #### The slides

 TODO: Put slides online somewhere.
 Check back later and maybe this will be updated with something useful!

+## Comparing Application Servers

+The application servers in question here - Puma, Unicorn, Thin and Passenger (v3) - were compared in several categories:

++ Mode of Operation (Fighting Style)
++ Use Cases (Strategy)
++ Configuration (Training)
++ Performance (Combat)

+### Mode of Operation (Fighting Style)

+Ancient gladiators had preferences for certain weapons and fighting styles in the Collesseum (TODO: Spelling).
+Some would use sword and shield, a net to trap opponents, a trident or polearm, perhaps even projectile weapons like a bow and arrow.

+These application servers also operate in different ways.

+#### Passenger

+Phusion Passenger operates by embedding itself into nginx or Apache.
+In this example, I only examined nginx simply because Engine Yard does not use Apache in our stack.

+There's one interesting side effect of using nginx with Passenger, however: because nginx doesn't have a "plugin-like" architecture, similar to the way Apache does, nginx has to be *recompiled from scratch using Phusion's nginx source code* with their modifications to compile and run Passenger.
+This is usually not a big deal, and to Phusion's credit they generally do a pretty good job with it, but it should be noted that now instead of being able to get nginx straight from its maintainers, now you'll have to get it through Phusion for their updates (unless you're merging nginx and Passenger code yourself, which, let's face it, is kinda crazy).

+Once compiled and installed, Passenger is basically a part of nginx.
+You then configure Passenger by modifying nginx configuration - usually somewhere like /etc/nginx/ or /opt/nginx.

+Passenger has a huge array of configuration options to choose from to suit nearly any environment.
+However, it should be noted that under its default configuration, Passenger will use an elastic worker spawning method that Phusion calls "smart spawning".
+This spawning method essentially *waits until a worker is necessary before starting one*.
+This has numerous benefits and unintended side effects, however, that we'll get into later.

+When Passenger is configured, it's set as a "location" in nginx configuration.
+Further configuration instructs nginx to forward requests to that location, which is how Passenger then takes over.
+It takes a given request, finds and available worker, and then forwards the request to it.
+There are two ways to configure this request routing internally:

++ per-worker
++ pool-wide (global queue)

+With the per-worker feature, Passenger maintains a separate queue for each worker.
+This can be problematic if a request comes in that takes a while and other requests are queued up behind it in the same worker.

+The second option, a global queue, allows Passenger to put all requests on the same queue "stack".
+Workers then are given whatever is next on this stack, thus making the long request situation a little less problematic.

+#### Unicorn

+Unicorn, by contrast to Passenger, doesn't have an internal "tie-in" with nginx, nor does it have a single router process.
+Instead, Unicorn launches a master process that contains one single copy of your application in memory, and then forks itself into worker processes.
+The number of worker processes depends on how Unicorn is configured; it could be one to as many as the machine can reasonably hold.

+Unicorn is then configured to bind to a unix socket on the local machine.
+Requests from nginx, then, are placed in this socket.
+Each worker then, of its own volition, dips into the socket, finds the next request to handle, works it, then returns a response to nginx.

+The Unicorn master process, in this case, stands by and observes each of its workers.
+If any worker becomes unresponsive, the master kills the worker and simply forks itself again.
+In this way, Unicorn's overall architecture is rather stable, and allows for hot restarts - restarting only one worker at a time after having code deployed.

+#### Thin

+Thin works much like Unicorn, except that when started in cluster mode, each Thin worker opens its own socket, or is bound to its own port.
+Nginx can then be configured to "round-robin" balance requests between as many Thin sockets/ports as you have configured to start.

+Under the hood, Thin relies on an EventMachine-based architecture.

+TODO: Check thin master proc

+#### Puma

+Puma can be configured to bind to ports, or to pull from a socket, just like Thin and Unicorn.
+However, unlike Thin and Unicorn, Puma will open a new thread for each incoming request.

 ### Performance Testing